 Well, funny you ask!
 For the past year, I’ve been developing my own spiralizer, aptly called The Inspiralizer!
 It will be available for pre-order starting March 1, 2015.
 Lately, I’ve been secretly using the Inspiralizer and cannot wait to finally make it available for everyone.
 Check it out:

 You can find Whole 30 recipes here on my Pinterest board.
 Recipes in my new cookbook, Inspiralized, will be 30% Whole30-friendly.
-However, most of the recipes can easily be made Whole30 compliant with just a few tweaks, like omitting a cheese garnish.
+However, most of the recipes can easily be made Whole30 compatible with just a few tweaks, like omitting a cheese garnish.
 (You won’t find any sugars in the book, which makes it easier.)

 Ali Maffucci is the bloggess behind the popular website Inspiralized, the author of the new cookbook Inspiralized: Turn Vegetables into Healthy, Creative, Satisfying Meals, and the creator of the new Inspiralizer, available for pre-order starting on March 5th.